ManuFerHi/SiDi-FPGA/Cores/Console/NES/Readme.md

 - [FPGANES original source code by strigeus](https://github.com/strigeus/fpganes)
 - [MiST port by gyurco](https://github.com/mist-devel/nes)

+## Installation

+Copy the following files to the root of your SD card:

+* copy the latest rbf file (i.e. nes_SiDi_20230117.rbf) and rename it core.rbf (or load it from the Menu core)
+* copy your .nes cartridge images to the SD card (preferably into a NES subdirectory) to load them via OSD menu

 ## 15 khz support (TV)
 Create a mist.ini file with at least the following line: